pi-star-2025/pi_star/pyramid_game.md

 So there was a godly story to lower humanity

-At a certain point (perhaps around the ice age)
+At a certain point (perhaps around the ice age) using a maze of bones

 ## Maze of Bones